 Hackers are not only targeting a company’s own systems in 2021.
 They’re now looking at that company’s supply chain to gain access to systems, devices, networks, and databases.

 This is a relatively new development, too.
 Sonatype found that supply chain attacks targeting open-source software increased by 430% in 2020.

 Malware: An Ever-Present Issue

-As you’ve probably gleaned so far, malware is pretty effective stuff.
-It consistently ranks as one of the top threats and cybersecurity concerns for businesses.
-Phishing messages often use malware too, convincing victims to click a malicious link.
+As you’ve probably gleaned so far, malware consistently ranks as one of the top threats and cybersecurity concerns for businesses as it’s pretty effective at getting the job done.

-Specific “variants” of these types of malware continue to surface as businesses develop cybersecurity solutions to current applications.
+However, new variants of malware continue to surface as businesses develop cybersecurity solutions to current applications.
 In short — hackers never rest and continue coming up with new ideas.

-It’s essential that businesses keep up.
-Malware attacks are expensive.
-They cost an average of $2.4 million and 50 working days to repair.
+It’s essential for businesses to keep up because malware attacks are expensive.
+They cost an average of $2.4 million and take 50 working days to repair.
 This amounts to huge losses, including often irreparable reputation damage.

 Top Hacking Malware

-A cryptominer is another type of Botnet malware with a very specific purpose.
+A cryptominer is another type of botnet malware, but with a very specific purpose.
 Cryptominers recruit computers to mine for cryptocurrency.
-They constitute 21% of all network attacks and their prevalence is not surprising given crypto’s rising value.
+They constitute 21% of all network attacks and their prevalence is not surprising given crypto’s growing popularity.